smartcorelib/smartcorelib.org/about.md

 ### Version 0.1.0

-This is our first realease, enjoy!
+This is our first release, enjoy!
 In this version you'll find:
 - KNN + distance metrics (Euclidian, Minkowski, Manhattan, Hamming, Mahalanobis)
 - Linear Regression (OLS)
 - Logistic Regression